ftpmsgx/KotlinLearning/README.md

-# KotlinLearning
+# Kotlin Learning
 ***
-+ A repositories for learning kotlin.
++ A repositories for learning Kotlin.
++ Some codes here are from "Google Developers"